Luiz-Cunha-Dev/BookNook/README.md

 # BookNook

-## Descrição
+## Description
-BookNook é uma aplicação web para gerenciamento de entretenimento, onde os usuários podem registrar e avaliar filmes, livros e jogos.
-A aplicação oferece recursos para acompanhar suas atividades de entretenimento, ver as avaliações de outros usuários e definir metas pessoais.
+BookNook is a web application for entertainment management, where users can register and rate movies, books, and games.
+The application offers features to track your entertainment activities, view other users' reviews, and set personal goals.

-## Funcionalidades
+## Features
-- Registro e login de usuários
+- User registration and login
-- Adição e avaliação de filmes, livros e jogos
+- Addition and rating of movies, books, and games
-- Visualização das avaliações de outros usuários
+- Viewing other users' reviews
-- Definição de metas pessoais de entretenimento
+- Setting personal entertainment goals

-## Tecnologias Utilizadas
+## Technologies Used
 - React
 - Styled Components
 - React Router
 - Local Storage

-## Instalação e Uso
+## Installation and Usage
-1. Clone este repositório: `git clone https://github.com/Luiz-Cunha-Dev/BookNook.git`
+1. Clone this repository: `git clone https://github.com/Luiz-Cunha-Dev/BookNook.git`
-2. Instale as dependências: `npm install`
+2. Install dependencies: `npm install`
-3. Inicie o servidor de desenvolvimento: `npm start`
+3. Start the development server: `npm start`
-4. Acesse a aplicação em [http://localhost:3000](http://localhost:3000)
+4. Access the application at [http://localhost:3000](http://localhost:3000)

-## Estrutura do Projeto
+## Project Structure
-- **`src/`**: Contém os arquivos do código-fonte da aplicação.
+- **`src/`**: Contains the source code files of the application.
-  - **`components/`**: Componentes React da aplicação.
+  - **`components/`**: React components of the application.
-  - **`imgs/`**: Imagens utilizadas na aplicação.
+  - **`imgs/`**: Images used in the application.
-  - **`pages/`**: Páginas da aplicação.
+  - **`pages/`**: Application pages.
-  - **`App.js`**: Componente principal da aplicação.
+  - **`App.js`**: Main component of the application.
-  - **`index.js`**: Ponto de entrada da aplicação.
+  - **`index.js`**: Entry point of the application.

-## Contribuição
+## Contribution
-Contribuições são bem-vindas!
-Sinta-se à vontade para abrir um PR ou uma issue para discutir novas funcionalidades, melhorias ou correções de bugs.
+Contributions are welcome!
+Feel free to open a PR or an issue to discuss new features, improvements, or bug fixes.

-## Autor
+## Author
 Luiz Miguel da Cunha

-## Licença
+## License
-Este projeto está licenciado sob a [Licença MIT](https://opensource.org/licenses/MIT).
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).